Epices & Bon, a journey to the heart of flavours

 After 35 years in the restaurant business, including 6 years at the head of my own restaurant at La petite gare in Vers Pont-du-Gard, I decided to devote myself to another of my passions, spices.

-First of all, I started to tickle my customers' taste buds by creating my website in October 2021, before finally opening my shop on May 3rd.
+First of all, I started to tickle my customers' taste buds by creating my website in October 2021, then I welcomed my customers at my shop till mid-March 2023.
+Now, apart from my website, you can find most of my product at the Dandys dodus, rue de la Pélisserie, in Uzès.

 Have you always been a spice lover?